Ludeon/RimWorld-SpanishLatin/README.txt

 -

-Translations and adaptations by: Alfredo Mujica
+Translations and adaptations by: AM

 Thanks to -Gaesatae, Vhiden, Emsaic, Alvirolo and Mototron for original spanish translation.